timboudreau/docs/README.md

 # Editing

 To edit the documentation you need a GitHub account.
 Once you have created one and logged in, you can edit any page by navigating to the corresponding file and clicking the edit (pen) icon.
 This will create what is called a "fork" and a "pull request", which will be approved by one of the existing documentation team members.
 Once you've made a contribution or two, you can be added to the documentation team and perform edits without requiring approval.

+In the long run, learning to use git and running [Jekyll](http://jekyllrb.com/) on your computer is beneficial.

 # Structure